mje-nz/blog.mje.nz/_posts/2019-06-13-netlify-better-redirects-github-pages-cloudflare.md

 CloudFlare continues to serve everything over HTTPS, and Full (Strict) SSL continues to work.[^1] Netlify complains about the DNS configuration because they want you to use their CDN, but it works just fine.

-After setting it up, I turned Github Pages off and switched to using Netlify redirects:
+After setting it up, I turned GitHub Pages off and switched to using Netlify redirects:
 ```bash
 # _redirects
 /ref https://blog.mje.nz/2019-06-09-reference-material/